wp-plugins/ab-testing-with-javascript/README.md

 #### Description

 A plugin for A/B split-testing HTML/CSS/DOM elements with javascript.
-Wordpress, JQuery, and Google Analytics are required.
+Wordpress, JQuery, and Google Analytics are required to run experiments.

 Important: This plugin is probably best suited for developers with advanced JavaScript and theme development skills.
 It’s not overly complex, but if you’re not experienced with manipulating the DOM with JS, you probably won’t find this plugin useful.